walles/riff/README.md

 ... then all future 'git diff's and 'git show's will be refined.

 # TODO before first release
-* Create a Rakefile that can install dependencies, build, run tests, package and optionally deploy as well.
 * Release version 0.0.0

 # TODO post first release